Last Updated on 07/10/2025

 Frequently Asked Questions

-Concerning an acceptable page speed, Google recommends a loading time of under two seconds, with a specific emphasis on achieving under half a second, particularly for e-commerce websites.
+Regarding an acceptable page speed, Google recommends a loading time of under two seconds, with a specific focus on achieving under half a second, particularly for e-commerce websites.

 If your website experiences sluggish speed, several factors could be contributing, such as high traffic, excessive images and plugins, outdated code, server performance issues, geographic location, and the absence of caching.

-Regarding the accuracy of Google Page Speed Insights, while it may not cover all user experiences comprehensively, the field data it provides is generally considered accurate.
-There might be exceptions, such as instances where users utilize Chrome’s Incognito Mode extensively on health-related websites.
+Regarding the accuracy of Google Page Speed Insights, although it may not comprehensively cover all user experiences, its field data is generally considered accurate.
+There may be exceptions, such as when users frequently use Chrome’s Incognito Mode on health-related websites.

-Research suggests that users are likely to leave a website if it takes more than 400 milliseconds to load.
-Time to First Byte (TTFB) is another measure, indicating the time it takes for browsers or mobile devices to receive the first response from the server after making a request.
+Research suggests that users will likely leave a website if it takes more than 400 milliseconds to load.
+Time to First Byte (TTFB) is another measure that indicates the time it takes for browsers or mobile devices to receive the first response from the server after making a request.